progit/progit/de/01-introduction/01-chapter1.markdown

 Most operations in Git only need local files and resources to operate – generally no information is needed from another computer on your network.
 If you’re used to a CVCS where most operations have that network latency overhead, this aspect of Git will make you think that the gods of speed have blessed Git with unworldly powers.
 Because you have the entire history of the project right there on your local disk, most operations seem almost instantaneous.

 Die meisten Operationen in Git benötigen nur die lokalen Dateien und Resourcen, um zu funktionieren, d.h. im Allgemeinen werden keine Informationen von einem anderen Rechner im Netzwerk benötigt.
-Wenn du mit einem CVCS gearbeitet hast, das für die meisten Operationen einen Netzwerk Latency Overhead (xxx) hat, dann wirst du den Eindruck haben, daß die Götter der Geschwindigkeit Git mit unaussprechlichen Fähigkeiten ausgestattet haben.
+Wenn Du mit einem CVCS gearbeitet hast, das für die meisten Operationen einen Netzwerk Latency Overhead (xxx) hat, dann wirst Du den Eindruck haben, daß die Götter der Geschwindigkeit Git mit unaussprechlichen Fähigkeiten ausgestattet haben.
 Weil man die vollständige Historie auf dem lokalen Rechner hat, werden die meisten Operationen ohne jede Verzögerung ausgeführt und sind sehr schnell.

 For example, to browse the history of the project, Git doesn’t need to go out to the server to get the history and display it for you—it simply reads it directly from your local database.
 This means you see the project history almost instantly.
 If you want to see the changes introduced between the current version of a file and the file a month ago, Git can look up the file a month ago and do a local difference calculation, instead of having to either ask a remote server to do it or pull an older version of the file from the remote server to do it locally.

 Um beispielsweise die Historie des Projektes zu durchsuchen, braucht Git sie nicht von einem entfernten Server zu holen - es liest sie einfach von der lokalen Datenbank.
-Das heißt, du siehst die vollständige Projekthistorie ohne jede Verzögerung.
+Das heißt, Du siehst die vollständige Projekthistorie ohne jede Verzögerung.
 Wenn Du sehen willst, worin sich die aktuelle Version einer Datei von einer Version von vor einem Monat unterscheidet, dann kann Git diese Versionen lokal nachschlagen und ihre Unterschiede lokal bestimmen.
 Es braucht dazu keinen entfernten Server - weder um Dateien nachzuschlagen, noch um Unterschiede bestimmen zu lassen.

 This also means that there is very little you can’t do if you’re offline or off VPN.
 If you get on an airplane or a train and want to do a little work, you can commit happily until you get to a network connection to upload.
 If you go home and can’t get your VPN client working properly, you can still work.
 In many other systems, doing so is either impossible or painful.
 In Perforce, for example, you can’t do much when you aren’t connected to the server; and in Subversion and CVS, you can edit files, but you can’t commit changes to your database (because your database is offline).
 This may not seem like a huge deal, but you may be surprised what a big difference it can make.

-Außerdem bedeutet dies, daß es fast nichts gibt, was du nicht tun kann, nur weil du offline bist oder keinen Zugriff auf das VPN hast.
-Wenn Du im Flugzeug oder Zug ein wenig arbeiten willst, kannst Du problemlos deine Arbeit committen (xxx) und erst dann auf den Server hochladen, wenn du wieder mit einem Netzwerk verbunden bist.
-Wenn du zu Hause bist aber nicht auf das VPN zugreifen kannst, kannst du dennoch arbeiten.
-Perforce z.B. läßt dich dagegen nicht viel tun, wenn du nicht mit dem Server verbunden bist.
-Und in Subversion und CVS kannst du Dateien zwar ändern, die Änderungen aber nicht in der Datenbank sichern (weil die Datenbank offline ist).
-Das mag auf den ersten Blick nicht nach einer großen Angelegenheit aussehen, aber du wirst überrascht sein, welch einen großen Unterschied das ausmachen kann.
+Außerdem bedeutet dies, daß es fast nichts gibt, was Du nicht tun kannst, nur weil Du offline bist oder keinen Zugriff auf das VPN hast.
+Wenn Du im Flugzeug oder Zug ein wenig arbeiten willst, kannst Du problemlos deine Arbeit committen (xxx) und erst dann auf den Server hochladen, wenn Du wieder mit einem Netzwerk verbunden bist.
+Wenn Du zu Hause bist aber nicht auf das VPN zugreifen kannst, kannst Du dennoch arbeiten.
+Perforce z.B. läßt dich dagegen nicht viel tun, wenn Du nicht mit dem Server verbunden bist.
+Und in Subversion und CVS kannst Du Dateien zwar ändern, die Änderungen aber nicht in der Datenbank sichern (weil die Datenbank offline ist).
+Das mag auf den ersten Blick nicht nach einer großen Angelegenheit aussehen, aber Du wirst überrascht sein, welch einen großen Unterschied das ausmachen kann.

 ### Git Has Integrity ###